 He completed a six class program in Strategic Decision Making and Risk Management offered by Stanford University’s Center for Professional Development.

-He has attended The Yale Writers Conference, is an adherent of the Story Model of advocacy, and is writing a book on the theory, “Legal Storytelling. “ He has taught advocacy to students at the University of Connecticut School of Law and has been invited several times to be a storyteller at Speak Up events, including a performance to an audience of 500 people at Infinity Hall.
+He has attended The Yale Writers Workshop, is an adherent of the Story Model of advocacy, and is writing a book on the theory, “Legal Storytelling. “ He has taught advocacy to students at the University of Connecticut School of Law and has been invited several times to be a storyteller at Speak Up events, including a performance to an audience of 500 people at Infinity Hall.

 He is an active presenter at legal seminars for other lawyers and a mentor to law students and young lawyers.